Table Of Content

 3. Validate their distress: Let your child know that you’re there with them and that these intense feelings, while scary, are temporary and not “bad.”
 You might say, “I see you’re having a hard time.
 I’m here,” or “It’s okay to feel this way.
 You’re safe, and we’ll get through it together.”
 If words agitate your child, simply sit quietly nearby.

 4. Reduce environmental stimuli: Dim bright lights, turn off music or screens, and encourage others to move away and reduce noise.
 The more you can minimize sensory input, the more capacity your child will have to regain their regulatory footing.
-Guide them to a calming corner or other pre-established “meltdown zone” if they’re open to moving.
+Guide them to a quiet space or other pre-established “meltdown zone” if they’re open to moving.

 5. Offer regulating supports: After the peak of the meltdown, your child may be receptive to calming strategies.
 Try these depending on their preferences: